helidon-io/helidon-examples/examples/packaging/README.md

 1. `app`: this contains your application jar and dependencies, just like the thin jar case.
 2. `bin`: this contains the start script for your application plus some JDK commands.
-3. `lib/start.jsa`: this is a CDS archive for your application.
-It makes starting it a bit faster.
+3. `lib`: this includes an AOT cache for your application to improve startup performance.
 4. The rest of the files are the JDK files needed to run your application.

 ### JLink Zip Distribution